peyush-nuwal/ytclipper/docker/README.md

-# Clipture Docker Configuration
+# ytclipper Docker Configuration

-This directory contains all Docker-related configurations for the Clipture application, organized following industry best practices inspired by projects like Monkeytype.
+This directory contains all Docker-related configurations for the ytclipper application, organized following industry best practices inspired by projects like Monkeytype.

 ## 📁 Structure